isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

       **Pre-requisites**
       - All position holders must be at least 18 years old
       - The partners must be either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder
-      - Must have at least two partners
+      - Must have at least 2 partners
       - A local manager who is residing in Singapore must be appointed
       - All partners or authorised representatives must endorse the application before payment can be made
       - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.

       **Information/documents required**
       - Commencement date
       - Business address
       - Particulars of business owners and representatives (if applicable)
-  - title: Incorporate a Local Company
+  - title: Incorporate a local company
     content: |
       Here's what you need to know in order to incorporate a Local Company.